ProjectRecommend/docs/design-docs/DesignDocument.md

 As per Definition one System have Data Coupling when *modules share data through, for example, parameters.
 Each datum is an elementary piece, and these are the only data shared (e.g., passing an integer to a function that computes a square root)*

-From Sequence Diagram[TODO - add link] we can see that System passes Data around hence system have Data Coupling.
+From Sequence Diagram we can see that System passes Data around hence system have Data Coupling.

 #### Functional Cohesion

-TODO - add links to components diagram

 As per definition one system is in Functional Cohesion  *when parts of a module are grouped because they all contribute to a single well-defined task of the module* as we can see that in our system each module contains classes that all